grafana/tempo/docs/sources/tempo/operations/server_side_metrics.md

 Generating and writing metrics introduces a whole new domain to Tempo unlike any other functionality thus far.
 For this reason, a component, the metrics-generator, is dedicated to working with metrics.
-This results in a clean division of responsibility and limits the blast radius from a metrics processors or the Prometheus remote write exporter blowing up.
+This results in a clear separation of responsibilities and limits the impact of any issues with the metrics processors or the Prometheus remote write exporter.

 ```